Nihillux/PDFOK/README.md

 # PDFOK
-Python script to scan pdfs batches
+Python script to scan pdfs files in batches.